-New recycling equipment was installed at a materials recovery facility (MRF) equipment was installed at Tulsa Recycling and Transfer of Tulsa, Oklahoma.
-Prior to installation, the customer was manually sorting 10-12 bales of old corrugated cardboard (OCC) per day.
-The new MRF equipment was designed to recover old corrugated cardboard, but also recovers plastics, metals, paper print, wood, and non-ferrous metals.
+New recycling equipment was installed at a materials recovery facility, or MRF, owned by Tulsa Recycling and Transfer of Tulsa, Oklahoma.
+Prior to installation, the customer was manually sorting 10-12 bales of old corrugated cardboard, or OCC, per day.
+The new recycling equipment was designed to recover more of the old corrugated cardboard, but also recover plastics, metals, paper print, wood, and non-ferrous metals at higher rates.

 - inclined conveyor belt with load hopper